Taxation of Savings Interest and Dividends in France

 However, certain regulated bank savings schemes in France that are currently free of income tax or social charges remain exempt.

-Thus, the interest earned on Livret A, LDDS (ex-LDD), Livret d'épargne populaire (LEP), and Livret Jeune will continue to be tax free.
+Thus, the interest earned on Livret A, LDDS (ex-LDD), Livret d'épargne populaire (LEP), and Livret Jeune are tax free.
+You can read about these schemes in French Bank Savings Schemes.

-The tax applies on all dividend income, without the allowance of 40% against income tax that previously applied, or the partial deductibility against income tax of the social charges CSG.
+The tax applies on all dividend income, without the allowance of 40% against income tax that applied before 2019, or the partial deductibility against income tax of the social charges CSG.

 It remains possible to opt to be taxed using income tax scale rates on sales for shares purchased since 2018, but without any allowance for duration of ownership.
-The social charges of 17.2% apply.
+The social charges of 17.2%, or solidarity tax of 7.5%, apply.

 Special provision remains up to 2022 for retiring owners of a company who are granted relief of €500,000 on the sale of their shares, subject to conditions.